gihankaushyal/PixelAnomalyDetectorTool/README.md

 ![displayingTheCXIFile]

+Some useful hits and guides are shown in the status bar (1) and on the bottom right conner (2) a solid green light indicating the GUI in idle or a blinking yellow light indicating the GUI is busy will be shown.

+![statusBarAndLights]

 Once you pressed the ```View File``` button a separate window will open with all the detector panel assembled (similar with [cxiview][cxiview-url]) and one of the ASICs already been selected (1).
 Title of the widow show the event/image number showing out the total number of events